Accommodations

 Testing Accommodations

-If a student qualifies for extended time on tests, distraction-reduced testing environments, or adaptive technology, and the faculty need assistance in providing the accommodation, tests or exams can be taken in CSDS.
-The student and faculty will need to complete the CSDS Test Proctoring form and return it to CSDS.
-These forms can be picked up in CSDS.
+If a student qualifies for extended time on tests, distraction-reduced testing environments, or adaptive technology, and the faculty need assistance in providing the accommodation, tests or exams can be taken in CSAS.
+The student and faculty will need to complete the CSAS Test Proctoring form and return it to CSAS.
+These forms can be picked up in CSAS.
 The student is responsible for reserving the time, preferably the same time as the class, to take the exam.
-Students taking exams in CSDS are expected to adhere to South Texas College’s academic honesty policy.
-The testing procedure is as follows:
+Students taking exams in CSAS are expected to adhere to South Texas College’s academic honesty policy.

 Note taker